andrewtarzia/CGExplore/docs/source/systems_optimisation.rst

 Fitness and Structure Calculation
 ---------------------------------

-A :class:`cgx.systems_optimisation.Generation` requires the definition of how a :class:`cgx.systems_optimisation.Chromosome` is translated into a model and how to calculate that models fitness.
+A :class:`cgexplore.systems_optimisation.Generation` requires the definition of how a :class:`cgexplore.systems_optimisation.Chromosome` is translated into a model and how to calculate that models fitness.
 These are provided as functions by the user (described below) to: